stratapp/stratapp-website/pricing.md

 ### affordable so you can achieve genuine org-wide collaboration on both strategy and day to day work

-##### simple value-for-money pricing, with full features available to every employee
+##### simple, value-for-money pricing, with full features available to every employee ...
+10 apps for the price of 1